 - Working reflectively as a hypno-psychotherapist.

-Supervision is to be undertaken by a supervisor on the UKCP supervision directory (or equivalent) who cannot be the student’s main tutor (contact NCHP for details).
+Supervision is to be undertaken by a supervisor on the UKCP supervision directory (or equivalent) who cannot be the student’s principal tutor (contact NCHP for details).